grokys/grokys.github.com/_posts/2015-02-03-getting-started-with-windows-store-apps---part-2.md

 StartPageViewModel.cs.

-For now, I'll create a "Name" property in the ViewModel and then create a TextBox in the view, just to make sure that every is wired up properly.
+For now, I'll create a "Name" property in the ViewModel and then create a TextBox in the view, just to make sure that everything is wired up properly.

     public class StartPageViewModel
     {